Yoto Player vs Toniebox: which one is best for your child?

-When it comes to kids audio players, Yoto and Tonies are easily the 2 most popular brands.
-Both products are portable, well built and designed to be easy for children to use.
-They also both have vast libraries of content ranging from classic books by authors like Julia Donaldson to stories from big brands like Disney.
+When it comes to kids' audio players, Yoto and Tonies are easily the 2 of the most popular brands.
+They're both portable, well built and designed to be easy for children to use.
+Both have vast libraries of content ranging from classics by authors like Julia Donaldson to stories from big brands like Disney and Star Wars.

 But which one is best for you and your child?
-Our guide breaks down everything you need to know about both the Yoto player and Toniebox help you decide which one is best for your family.
+This guide compares both players including key features, price, design and content to help you decide which one suits your family.

 Yoto vs. Tonies at a glance: